cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 ## Appendix

-TODO: Below needs to be updated/implemented in code
 ## 5. Writing our cluster configuration

 Cloudmesh has a simple system for managing cluster configurations as an inventory.
-We do this management for you, but you can controll it also from the commandline.
+We do this management for you, but you can control it also from the command line.
 We can first add a manager with cluster subnet IP `10.1.1.1`.
 We also add the `bridge` service which is recognized by `cms` as the Wifi bridge service connecting devices on eth0 to the internet.
 We also set the timezone and locale here.
 You may want to change them as you wish.

 ### 5.1 Default Cluster Creation

-As we want to make the cluster very easy to create we are providing a deafult creation with the following command
+As we want to make the cluster very easy to create we are providing a default creation with the following command

 ```bash
 you@yourlaptop $ cms inventory add cluster red,red[01-02]
 ```

-THis command will find your current WiFi SSID, your current locale and set up a simple network as depicted in Figure 1 on your cluster.
-In case you have more or less nodes, the command will make appropriate updates.
+This command will find your current WiFi SSID, your current locale and set up a simple network as depicted in Figure 1 on your cluster.
+In case you have more or fewer nodes, the command will make appropriate updates.

 ### 4.2 Custom Cluster Creation

-For a custom cluster you can inspect the parameters to the inventory command.
+For a custom cluster, you can inspect the parameters of the inventory command.
 Here are the commands to use for the previous setup while writing them out.
-YOu can modify the parameters to your liking:
+You can modify the parameters to your liking:

-TODO: see if this is correct

 ```bash
 you@yourlaptop $ cms inventory add red --service=manager --ip=10.1.1.1 --tag=latest-lite --timezone="America/Indiana/Indianapolis" --locale="us"